Item # P4-2200

 Solid-fuel and water rockets just have too many variables for an accurate study of Newton's Laws.
 So explore projectile motion with this 100% safe, chemical-free air-powered projectile.

 Accurate and repeatable to an amazing degree, thanks to the hard-plastic chassis, this missile flies straight and true with minimal wind effect.
 Since it takes off at the same velocity every time, your outcome is always precise and consistent - important for students testing predictions, who'll reap rewarding results.

 And it's a breeze to use.
 All you do is pressurize the launch chamber with an ordinary bicycle pump.
 When the pressure is high enough to pop off the Thrust Washer, the projectile blasts into the sky.
-Each projectile comes with four different Thrust Washers;
+Each projectile comes with three different Thrust Washers;

 This allows you to vary launch speed for different experiments.
 You can even use a launchpad with various launch angles.
 Then your students can use Newton's Laws to predict where the projectile will land!